 Fatty acids.
 We already know the importance of fatty acids, like omega 3s, on our overall health.
 Now, we can add histamine intolerance to that list.
 A recent study has shown that long chain fatty acids, especially those of saturated and monounsaturated variety, improve DAO activity.
 Olive oil, coconut milk, and coconut oil are good examples.

 Low levels of copper, zinc and magnesium have also been implicated in reduced DAO activity.
 While there was no particular correlation between the increase in DAO and the intake of supplemental copper in experiments, DAO activity has been shown to increase with the addition of magnesium and zinc supplements33.

 - DAO supplementation.
-In some cases, especially where genetics is the cause of low DAO production, a supplemental form of the enzyme may be necessary.
-In studies, it has been shown to be effective in the treatment of histamine related symptoms, in particular, episodes of headache or migraine, in those with histamine intolerance 34,35.
+In cases of low DAO enzymes, especially where genetics is the cause of low DAO production, a supplemental form of the enzyme may be necessary.
+In studies, DAO enzyme supplementation has shown to be effective in the treatment of histamine related symptoms, in particular, episodes of headache or migraine, in those with histamine intolerance 34,35.

 - Mast cell stabilizers.
 Histamine is released from mast cells within the body and, when histamine levels are too high, stabilizing mast cells can be a huge help for reducing the amount of histamine being released.
-The use of mast cell stabilizers therefore reduces the overall histamine levels in the body and calms symptoms.
+The use of mast cell stabilizers therefore reduces the overall histamine levels in the body and calms symptoms, particularly when combined with DAO supplements.
 Natural mast cell stabilizers can act just like antihistamines in their ability to calm symptoms.
 The strongest natural mast cell stabilizer that I recommend nearly all of my clients can be found here.